mimiframework/Mimi.jl/docs/src/userguide.md

 ```

-The first argument to add_comp! is the model, the second is the name of the ComponentId defined by @defcomp.
+The first argument to `add_comp!` is the model, the second is the name of the ComponentId defined by `@defcomp`.
 If an optional third symbol is provided (as in the first line above), this will be used as the name of the component in this model.
 This allows you to add multiple versions of the same component to a model, with different names.
 You can also have components that do not run for the full length of the model.
 You can specify custom first and last times with the optional keyword arguments as shown above.
-If no first or last time is provided, the component will assume the first or last time of the model's time index values that were specified in set_dimension!.
+If no first or last time is provided, the component will assume the first or last time of the model's time index values that were specified in `set_dimension!`.

 The next step is to set the values for all the parameters in the components.
 Parameters can either have their values assigned from external data, or they can internally connect to the values from variables in other components of the model.